-The 2014 Fleadh Cheoil Chonnacht will be hosted in Castlebar from June 30th - July 6th.
+The 2014 Fleadh Cheoil Chonnacht was hosted in Castlebar from June 30th - July 6th.
 The programme for the week will include concerts, céilithe, sean nós workshops, lectures, an intercultural evening, oíche ghaelach, féile sráide and many other events.
 Fleadh competitions will take place on Saturday and Sunday.

 Castlebar is the birthplace of many historical people including:

 Mark Mellett - Deputy Chief of Staff of the Defence Forces

 Charles J. Haughey - former Taoiseach of Ireland

 Louis Brennen - inventor of the mono-rail torpedo

 Margaret Burke Sheridan - world famous soprano

 - It is also the home place of Lord Lucan and of former EU Commissioner Padraic Flynn